a close up of a computer screen with a triangle pattern

 For US businesses hiring international VAs:

-- No withholding requirements for foreign contractors (in most cases)
+• There are no withholding requirements for foreign contractors (in most cases).

-- Keep detailed records of all payments and contracts
+• You should keep detailed records of all payments and contracts.

 Misclassification can create significant legal and tax complications.
 Consult with a qualified accountant familiar with international contractor relationships.